Researcher, Outdoor Educator, Expedition Leader

 Jack Willoughby

-I’m a forest ecophysiologist and expedition leader, guiding teams into remote wild places while researching how human pressures affect forest health.
+I’m a forest researcher and outdoor educator, guiding groups into remote wild places whilst researching how human pressures affect forest health.
 I love translating complex ecology into practical, memorable learning outdoors.

 Who am I ?